BLSQ/iaso/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation has been included (for new feature)

 ## Doc

-- Tell us where the doc can be found (docs folder, wiki, in the code...)
+Tell us where the doc can be found (docs folder, wiki, in the code...).

 ## Changes

 Explain the changes that were made.

 The idea is not to list exhaustively all the changes made (GitHub already provides a full diff), but to help the reviewers better understand:

 - which specific file changes go together, e.g: when creating a table in the front-end, there usually is a config file that goes with it
 - the reasoning behind some changes, e.g: deleted files because they are now redundant
 - the behaviour to expect, e.g: tooltip has purple background color because the client likes it so, changed a key in the API response to be consistent with other endpoints